-Quapaw – A Siouan tribe, closely related to the Kanza, Omaha, Osage, and Ponca, their name translates to “Downstream People,” so called from a tradition that they went down the Missouri River while the rest of the Sioux went upriver.
+Quapaw – A Siouan tribe, closely related to the Kanza, Omaha, Osage, and Ponca, their name translates to “Downstream People,” so-called from a tradition that they went down the Missouri River while the rest of the Sioux went upriver.
 The Quapaw people historically resided on the west side of the Mississippi River in what is now the state of Arkansas.
-They are identical with the Arkansa Nation.
+They are identical to the Arkansa Nation.
 When they were encountered by the DeSoto expedition (1539-43), they were living in a fortified, walled city.
-In the larger villages, well crafted lodges were seen with most people living in long houses with domed roofs covered in bark.
+In the larger villages, well-crafted lodges were seen with most people living in longhouses with domed roofs covered in bark.
 They practiced extensive agriculture, and in art, they were particularly noted for their pottery designs.
 Ironically, the Quapaw and French had an amicable relationship, for the French were usually at war with most other native tribes.
 In 1833, the Quapaw signed were forced out of Arkansas, relocating to Oklahoma where they remain today.

 Ree – See Arikara

 Rogue River – A Native American group originally located in southern Oregon.
 This was not a single tribe, but rather a group of tribes that French Canadian employees of the Hudson Bay Company called “coquins,” meaning “rogues.”
 The principal tribes commonly grouped under the generic name of Rogue River Indians were the Takelma, Shasta and different subtribes of the Coquille.
 After the Rogue River Wars in 1856, bands of the Rogue River were split between the Confederated Tribes of Siletz and the Confederated Tribes of the Grand Ronde Community of Oregon, relocating to either the Siletz Indian Reservation north of the tribe’s traditional lands or to the Grand Ronde Indian Reservation.